This is to inform you of Blind Brook’s Community Service requirements and opportunities.

 There is an endless list of organizations that could benefit from young adult volunteers.
 There are several other soup kitchens in the area that operate on different evenings and weekends.
 Some students have participated in fixing houses for Habitat for Humanities and Americares.
 Opportunities are listed on our website, and posted on the bulletin board.
 We are also open to suggestions and ideas.

-The community service programs, opportunities, requirements and information can be viewed on line at our website or on the bulletin board adjacent to Room 16.
+The community service programs, opportunities, requirements and information can be viewed online.
 We also post upcoming events around the school.
-Mrs. Romm and Mrs. Decker can be reached by e-mail at email@example.com or firstname.lastname@example.org, respectively.
+Mrs. Romm and Mrs. Decker can be reached by e-mail at firstname.lastname@example.org or email@example.com, respectively.

 Community Service Co-Facilitators